DGAD7/NerdSetup/Readme.md

 ### Find source
 `gd`: Pressing `gd` on a code line, will navigate to the source of the code above the cursor.

+### Paste
+`P`: Shift P will paste in unix format without the ^M that accompanies on windows OS paste